The Benefit cap

 What is Universal Credit?

-Universal Credit is one benefit that replaces several existing ones, namely: Housing Benefit, Income Support, Job Seeker’s Allowance (Income-based) and Employment and Support Allowance (Income-based) and Tax Credits.
+Universal Credit is one benefit for working-age people that replaces several existing ones, namely: Housing Benefit, Income Support, Job Seeker’s Allowance (Income-based) and Employment and Support Allowance (Income-based) and Tax Credits.

 Will it save me filling out of lots of separate applications?